So, you want to make money while traveling? Well, do I have good news for you!

 You set your own hours, which means you decide whether you will be teaching part time or full time.
 Personally, I teach part-time during the school year and full time during the summer.
 In the VIPKID portal, you open your available slot times and parents will book you.
 The lesson plans are already selected, so just give them a look before your class, and you’re set to teach!

 I’m sure you’ve seen the VIPKID teachers who are overly energetic and excited and hyper and maybe on a drug or two.
 Well, before you judge them, know that everyone teaches differently and you don’t have to match their energy.
 Do you, boo.

-The students are in different levels, which are similar to grades.
+The students are at different levels, which are similar to grades.
 Some students are very advanced and are in level 6.
 Others are in level 1 and hardly know any English.
 I teach levels 2-6 and the ages are all over the place.
-I’ve had 12 year olds in level 2 and 7 year olds in level 6.
+I’ve had 12-year-olds in level 2 and 7-year-olds in level 6.
 They are placed based on their knowledge of the language and as they complete courses, they are promoted to new levels.
 If you don’t think you can teach a certain level, due to your lack or excess enthusiasm, you may want to mention this in your interview.
 A level 2 class and a level 6 class can look very different.